mattrips/scratchPad/ProtocolConformance 200703.md

 of `T`
 that satisfies *m* is referred to as an *implementation* of *m*.

+A type may have a multitude of implementations of a requirement.

 Given `T: P` and a protocol requirement *m* of `P`, one and only one of `T`'s implementations of *m* will actually be used as the implementation of *m*.
 Such implementation of *m* is referred to as the *protocol witness* for the *m*